 Soft skills refer to a set of interpersonal, communication, and emotional intelligence abilities that are essential for successful interactions and collaborations in the workplace.

-Unlike technical or hard skills, which are specific to a particular job or industry, soft skills are transferable and valuable across various professional settings.
+Unlike technical or complex skills specific to a particular job or industry, soft skills are transferable and valuable across various professional settings.

 Developing and honing these skills can significantly enhance an individual’s performance, teamwork, and overall career growth.